chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ### Properties of a Project

-To assign a project to a set of ingested client run  and compliance nodes , the project needs a list of **ingest rules**, where each rule describes a group of node characteristics.
+To assign a project to a set of ingested client run and compliance nodes, the project requires a list of **ingest rules**, where each rule describes a group of node characteristics.

 #### Project Ingest Rules

 A rule consists of a list of **conditions**, where each condition describes a single characteristic.
 It also contains a type: *node* or *event*.
-*node* corresponds to ingested client run and compliance nodes, and *event* corresponds to ingested events on the event feed page.
+*node* corresponds to ingested client run and compliance nodes, and *event* corresponds to ingested events on the _Event Feed_ page.

 Property   | Description
 -----------|------------